Tokyo Station is Tokyo’s showplace train station + vast multiuse complex.

 Facing west into the Marunouchi area at the south end of the station.
 There is a spectacular view of the entire area from the rooftop observation deck in the KITTE building on the left.
 If you head left (south) from here in a few blocks you will come to Yurakucho.Marunouchi Plaza (see next) is just on the right out of frame.

-Outside the west side of the station is a large open air plaza called Marunouchi Plaza.
+Outside the west side of the station is an astonishing large open air plaza called Marunouchi Plaza.
 It’s mostly just a walking + photo area but provides epic views of the station.
 There is also a small Metro subway portal here.
 If you head further west across the street there’s another long paved walkway leading to the Imperial Palace.
 In the fall the Ginko trees along this walkway turn a brilliant yellow.
-If you’re there in the fall, it’s not to be missed.
+If you’re there in the fall, don’t miss it.

 Just to the north and south of the 2nd walkway, there are 2 parks worth checking out around 35°40’57.67″ N 139°45’38.80″ E. To the south is the huge Kōkyogaien National Garden, and to the north a small concrete park with a large fountain called Wadakura Fountain Park.
 There are various other spectacular hotels around the area.